Can Brushing and Flossing Cause Sensitive Teeth?

-If you experience sensitivity while brushing, flossing, or after a visit to the dentist, have you ever wondered: Can these oral care habits be the cause of sensitive teeth?
-Or, are they merely triggers?
+If you experience sensitivity while brushing, flossing or after a visit to the dentist, you may wonder what causes sensitive teeth in these cases.
+Could oral care habits be the cause, or are they merely triggers?

-To help set the record straight, here’s a look at the role brushing, flossing, and deep cleaning may play in tooth sensitivity, along with a few good oral care tips to help minimize the pain.
+To help set the record straight, here’s a look at the role brushing, flossing and a deep cleaning may play in tooth sensitivity, along with a few good oral care tips to help minimize the pain.

 Myth vs Truth